habema/avertra_CAO_bot/README.md

 ## How to run
 1. Clone this repository
 2. Install the dependencies with `pip install -r requirements.txt`
-3. Run the script with `python main.py` to send the message to the Slack channel.
+3. Run the script with `python main.py` to send the message to the Slack channel everyday at 8:00 AM Amman Time.
-> If you want to run the script at a certain time, you can use a cron job or a task scheduler.

 ## To-Do
-- [ ] Built-in scheduling
+- [x] Built-in scheduling
 - [ ] Edit GIFs to only be square